How to Stop Being Obsessive in a Relationship: 10 Steps

 4. Practice mindfulness

-For someone who tends to obsess in relationships, mindfulness practices like yoga and meditation can take your mind off of your obsessions and allow you to be more relaxed.
+For someone who tends to obsess in relationships, mindfulness practices such as yoga and meditation can take your mind off your obsessions and allow you to be more relaxed.

 5. Turn to family and friends

-Sometimes you may not realize you’re being obsessive in a relationship.
-If friends and family share that they worry you’re overly obsessed, they’re probably genuinely concerned and also correct.
+Sometimes, you may not realize you’re being obsessive in a relationship.
+If friends and family share that they worry you’re overly obsessed, they might be genuinely concerned and correct.

 At the same time, if you worry that you’re being too obsessed, you can usually count on your closest loved ones to be honest with you and offer their suggestions.